Police reports from Killeen, Harker Heights, Copperas Cove and Lampasas

 COPPERAS COVE

-A runaway return was reported at 3:12 a.m.
-Tuesday in the 4100 block of Wine Cup Road.
+An arrest was made at 6:03 a.m.
+Monday in the 300 block of East Avenue E.

-An emergency medical detention was reported at 4:56 a.m.
-Tuesday in the 200 block of Sherman Avenue.
+A theft was reported at 7:33 a.m.
+Monday in the 2500 block of Mountain Avenue.

-An accident was reported at 8:11 a.m.
-Tuesday in the 3100 block of Colorado Drive.
+An accident was reported at 11:17 a.m.
+Monday in the 100 block of South First Street.

-A warrant arrest was made at 10:18 a.m.
-Tuesday in the 300 block of East Avenue E.
+A robbery was reported at 3:36 p.m.
+Monday in the 200 block of North Fifth Street.

-An assault with bodily injury was protected at 11:48 a.m.
-Tuesday in the 800 block Kielman Drive.
+An abandoned vehicle was reported at 4:25 p.m.
+Monday in the 1500 block of Hawk Trail.

-A runaway return was reported at 1:20 p.m.
-Tuesday in the 300 block of East Avenue E.
+A fraudulent possession of identifying information was reported at 5:01 p.m.
+Monday in the 3500 block of Rock Island Road.

-A juvenile was detained and released to parent was reported at 1:55 p.m.
-Tuesday in the 300 block of East Avenue E.
+An unauthorized use of a vehicle was reported at 5:33 p.m.
+Monday in the 1300 block of Travis Circle.

-An unlawful disclosure of intimate visual recording was reported at 3:02 p.m.
-Tuesday in the 300 block of East Avenue E.
+Criminal mischief was reported at 7:15 p.m.
+Monday in the 200 block of West Avenue C.

-An emergency medical detention was reported at 8:16 p.m.
-Tuesday in the 1400 block of Linda Lane.
+An animal bite/domestic pet at-large was reported at 7:37 p.m.
+Monday in the 1900 block of Ashley Drive.

-A welfare check was made at 9:42 p.m.
-Tuesday in the 600 block of Sunset Lane.
+An assault by contact was reported at 8:08 p.m.
+Monday in the 100 block of Northern Dove Lane.

-An electronic transaction of certain visual depiction was reported at 9:49 p.m.
-Tuesday in the 700 block of West Avenue F.
+A discharge of a gun in city limits was reported at 9:20 p.m.
+Monday in the 1200 block of Urbantke Court.

 LAMPASAS

-A burglary of a habitation was reported at 4:44 a.m Tuesday in the 800 block of East Fourth Street.

-Criminal trespass was reported at 4:55 a.m.
-Tuesday in the 800 block of East Fourth Street.

-Criminal trespass was reported at 12:06 p.m.
-Tuesday in the 800 block of East Fourth Street.

-Suspicious person was reported at 12:44 p.m.
-Tuesday in the 800 block of East Third Street.
+Suspicious activity was reported at 7:44 a.m.
+Monday in the 900 block of South Spring Street.

-A theft was reported at 3:49 p.m.
-Tuesday on Sue Ann Drive.

-Disturbance was reported at 5:21 p.m.
-Tuesday in the 400 block of South Live Oak Street.
+Criminal mischief was reported at 4:08 p.m.
+Monday in the 600 block of South Walnut Street.

-A suspicious person was reported at 10:27 p.m.
-Tuesday in the 1100 block of West First Street.
+A disturbance was reported at 6:11 p.m.
+Monday in the 600 block of North Key Avenue.

 (0) comments